PixarAnimationStudios/ruby-jss/README.md

 The currently known attributes are:

-* api_server_name [String] the hostname of the JSS API server
+* api_server_name [String] the hostname of the Jamf API server
 * api_server_port [Integer] the port number for the API connection
 * api_verify_cert [Boolean] 'true' or 'false' - if SSL is used, should the certificate be verified? (usually false for a self-signed cert)
-* api_username [String] the JSS username for connecting to the API
+* api_username [String] the Jamf username for connecting to the API
 * api_timeout_open [Integer] the number of seconds for the open-connection timeout
 * api_timeout [Integer] the number of seconds for the response timeout

-To put a standard server & username on all client machines, and auto-accept the JSS's self-signed https certificate, create the file /etc/ruby-jss.conf containing three lines like this:
+To put a standard server & username on all client machines, and auto-accept the Jamf's self-signed https certificate, create the file /etc/ruby-jss.conf containing three lines like this:

 ```
 api_server_name: jamfpro.myschool.edu
 api_username: readonly-api-user
-api_verify_cert: false
+api_timeout: 90
 ```

-and then any calls to Jamf.cnx.connect will assume that server and username, and won't complain about the self-signed certificate.
+and then any calls to Jamf.cnx.connect will assume that server and username, and use a timeout of 90 seconds.

 ### Passwords
+<a id="markdown-passwords" name="passwords"></a>

-The config files don't store passwords and the {JSS::Configuration} instance doesn't work with them.
+The config files don't store passwords and the {Jamf::Configuration} instance doesn't work with them.
 You'll have to use your own methods for acquiring the password for the Jamf.cnx.connect call.

-The {JSS::APIConnection.connect} method also accepts the symbols :stdin# and :prompt as values for the :pw argument, which will cause it to read the password from a line of stdin, or prompt for it in the shell.
+The {Jamf::APIConnection.connect} method also accepts the symbols :stdin# and :prompt as values for the :pw argument, which will cause it to read the password from a line of stdin, or prompt for it in the shell.

-If you must store a password in a file, or retrieve it from the network, make sure it's stored securely, and that the JSS user has limited permissions.
+If you must store a password in a file, or retrieve it from the network, make sure it's stored securely, and that the Jamf user has limited permissions.

 Here's an example of how to use a password stored in a file: